nachocaru/xaprb.com/content/blog/2009-09-12-the-difference-between-a-unique-index-and-primary-key-in-mysql.md

   - primary key
   - unique index
 ---
-There&#8217;s a really important difference between a unique index (MySQL&#8217;s answer to a &#8220;unique constraint&#8221;) and a primary key in MySQL.
+There's a really important difference between a unique index (MySQL's answer to a "unique constraint") and a primary key in MySQL.
 Please take a look at this:

 ``<pre>CREATE TABLE `t` (
   `a` int,